Life outside the nook

 Winnie flipping through vinyl records in a record store

 The bookstore two doors down was worse, in the specific sense that it was better.
 I left with four books and the distinct feeling of having been personally profiled by whoever built the staff-picks table.
 I hold a degree in library science.
-I understand exactly what a well-curated shelf is engineered to do to a person.
+I understand exactly what a well-curated shelf is engineered to do to a person — the eye-level placement, the little handwritten cards, the deliberate gap between “impulse buy” and “browsing.”
 I let it happen to me anyway, willingly, the way you let a magic trick work even after you’ve spotted the mechanism.
+A decade in retail buying afterward only sharpened the appreciation.
+I know exactly what a merchandising decision looks like from the other side of the counter now, and I still fall for the good ones every single time, because a good one isn’t a trick — it’s just correct, structurally, and I have too much respect for competent work to resent it.

 Winnie carrying a stack of books out of a bookstore